New England Graphic Medicine Summit Returns

 Crafting a long-form comic can be a complex and fraught process.
 The Cartooning Clinic offers creators a supportive “check up” on their projects, providing perspective and feedback from comics educators and practitioners brought together by The Center for Cartoon Studies’ Applied Cartooning Lab.

-This session will spotlight How to Lose Your Mind, Eric Glickman's in-progress graphic medicine project, which documents another person’s experience while exploring the larger possibilities of graphic journalism.
-We’ll also briefly consider a second project, raising broader questions about voice, process, and how mental health narratives—whether explicit or implicit—fit within the field of graphic medicine.
-Open conversation with the featured cartoonist and audience will make this a lively, collaborative session.
+This session would spotlight How to Lose Your Mind, Eric Glickman's in-progress graphic medicine project, which documents another person’s experience while exploring the larger possibilities of graphic journalism.
+We would also briefly consider a second project, raising broader questions about voice, process, and how mental health narratives—whether explicit or implicit—fit within the field of graphic medicine.
+Open conversation with the featured cartoonist and audience would make this a lively, collaborative session.

 Attending Clinicians